Why is my generator

 Electrical

-The answer to 'why is my generator' is that there are several common reasons a generator may not be working properly.
-Potential issues include low fuel, a dead battery, clogged air filters, or a problem with the generator's electrical components.
+The answer to 'why is my generator' is that there could be several common causes for generator issues, including low fuel, a bad spark plug, a clogged air filter, or a problem with the generator's electrical system.
+Symptoms may include the generator not starting, running poorly, or not producing enough power.

 Step-by-Step Guide